 Under normal conditions, bacteria create plenty of neurotransmitters but during acute or chronic stress, the body shifts into fight or flight mode and instead makes things necessary for self-defense in order to protect the delicate nature of the gut.
 This self-defense mechanism is called inflammation and it can create chaos right in the birthplace of neurotransmitters.

 This shift is actually a normal survival response to stress but it can have some terrible long-term emotional effects.

 Simply stated, the fight or flight part of your nervous system turns off normal neurotransmitter production during acute or chronic stress and can result in conditions like anxiety or depression.

-Getting the gut in order through evaluation and effective natural treatment is critical in order to see the best outcomes for those dealing with anxiety or depression.
+Getting the gut in order through evaluation and effective natural support is critical to seeing the best outcomes for those dealing with anxiety or depression.

-In fact, this approach has been studied and embraced by dozens of research centers such as Harvard Health, the Cleveland Clinic, the American Psychological Association and the University of California Los Angeles (UCLA).
-UCLA actually offers a program they call “GI Health Psychology.”
+This approach has been studied and embraced by dozens of research centers such as Harvard Health, the Cleveland Clinic, the American Psychological Association, and the University of California Los Angeles (UCLA).
+UCLA offers a program they call “GI Health Psychology.”